Volunteer

 - Tracks of each surveyor will be recorded to gauge search effort

 Training Required: We will train you on how to identify the reptiles in our region, and how to conduct the surveys.
-There will be mandatory Reptile & Amphibian identification, Reptile Survey Methods, and Landscape Mobile App training in mid-late March.
+You will need to take the following training Orientation (early March), Reptile Monitoring (mid March), and NHIC data sensitivity training (this can be done at home).
+Species at Risk training is optional (March and April).

 Equipment Needed: Binoculars and a smart phone that you can use to submit monitoring visits through the Landscape mobile app (we would provide you with an account).
 A camera with a zoom lens is encouraged (we have easy-to-use cameras we can loan you)